Kubis10/CounterForMessenger/README.md

 # ![Logo](assets/icon.png)  Counter For Messenger app

-#### Counter For Messenger app is a free counter app for messenger which count how meny messages you have and a lot more statistics.
+#### Counter For Messenger app is a free counter app for messenger which count how many messages you have and a lot more statistics.

 ![app](https://user-images.githubusercontent.com/50967586/154368722-0f294219-3bb3-4d80-a23f-4ac3e417741b.png)